LuxuSam/PhysicalButton/extras/physicalbutton.md

 </p>

 - - - -
-## Settings
+## Configuring a new button
 * **Button Name**
   * This is where you put the name of your button to differentiate them in the list of buttons
 * **GPIO**
-  * This is the gpio you connect your button to, the other cable has to be connected to a ground pin (Buttons are configured to use internal pulled-up resistors)
+  * This is the GPIO you connect your button to, the other cable has to be connected to a ground pin (Buttons are configured to use internal pulled-up resistors)
 * **Mode**
   * Depending on your button setup you have to choose between the two modes
   * Normally Open (NO)
     * Use this mode if your button is normally not pressed (open)
   * Normally Closed (NC)
     * Use this mode if your button is normally pressed (closed)
-* **Debounce Time / Time until active**
+* **Hold Time**
-  * This is where you set the debounce time for your button if you want the button to react immedieatly on press
+  * This is where you set the hold time for your button, so how long the button has to be held until the reaction is triggered
-  * or when you the button to activate after having pressed the button for the inputed amount of time
 * **Choose an activity for your button**
   * Action:
     * You can choose between the standard actions of octoprint (cancel, connect, disconnect, home ( x,y,z are homed), pause, resume and start)